UTS-RI/imu_pose_calib/README.md

 cd ..
 ```

-For running this package you also need to install some python dependencies.
+To run this package you also need to install some Python dependencies.
 The required packages are shown in `scripts/requirements.txt`.

 ## Run

 You need to update the configuration file `scripts/config.yaml` with the rosbag path, topic names, writing path, initial guess of the extrinsic transformation, etc. The rotation initial guess is given with the rotation vector representation (often called axis-angle).

-Note that the IMU topic must be of type `sensor_msgs/Imu` and the poses `geometry_msgs/TransformStamped` or from the _tf_ tree (I am not an expert with the \tf topic with python, I made it work but it is probably not very elegant.
+Note that the IMU topic must be of type `sensor_msgs/Imu` and the poses `geometry_msgs/TransformStamped` or from the _tf_ tree (I am not an expert with the \tf topic with Python, I made it work but it is probably not very elegant.
 Please let me know if you have a better way :) ).

 Then run